Australopithecus afarensis: Palaeoecology

-A. afarensis does not appear to have had a preferred environment, and inhabited a wide range of habitats such as open grasslands or woodlands, shrublands, and lake- or riverside forests.
+A. afarensis was extremely adaptable in its environmental preferences.
+It does not appear to have had a preferred environment and it inhabited a wide range of habitats such as open grasslands or woodlands, shrublands, and lake- or riverside forests.
 Likewise, the animal assemblage varied widely from site to site.
-The Pliocene of East Africa was warm and wet compared to the preceding Miocene, with the dry season lasting about four months based on floral, faunal and geological evidence.
+The Pliocene of East Africa was warm and wet compared to the preceding Miocene, with the dry season lasting about four months based on floral, faunal, and geological evidence.
 The extended rainy season would have made more desirable foods available to hominins for most of the year.
-Africa 4–3 million years ago featured a greater diversity of large carnivores than today, and australopithecines likely fell prey to these dangerous creatures, including hyenas, Panthera, cheetahs, and the sabre-toothed Megantereon, Dinofelis, Homotherium and Machairodus.
+During the Late Pliocene around 4–3 million years ago, Africa featured a greater diversity of large carnivores than today, and australopithecines likely fell prey to these dangerous creatures, including hyenas, Panthera, cheetahs, and the saber-toothed cats: Megantereon, Dinofelis, Homotherium and Machairodus.
+The extinct hyena Chasmaporthetes is believed to have eaten A. afarensis, while it was an unlikely prey item for the species Crocuta venustula.

 Australopithecines and early Homo likely preferred cooler conditions than later Homo, as there are no australopithecine sites that were below 1000 m in elevation at the time of deposition.
 This would mean that, like chimpanzees, they often inhabited areas with an average diurnal temperature of 25 C, dropping to 10 or 5 C at night.
 At Hadar, the average temperature from 3.4 to 2.95 million years ago was about 20.2 C.